Master System: Mark III

-On July 15, 1983, Sega released its first video game console, the SG-1000, in Japan.
-The launch coincided with the same day its competitor Nintendo launched the Famicom.
+Sega released its first video game console, the SG-1000, in Japan on July 15, 1983, the same day its competitor Nintendo launched the Family Computer (Famicom).
 In 1984, parent company Gulf and Western Industries divested its non-core businesses including Sega, and Sega president Hayao Nakayama was installed as CEO.
-Sega released another console, the SG-1000 II, featuring several hardware alterations, including detachable controllers.
-Nakayama and Sega co-founder David Rosen arranged a management buyout with financial backing from CSK Corporation and installed CSK CEO Isao Okawa as chairman.
+Nakayama and Sega co-founder David Rosen later arranged a management buyout with financial backing from CSK Corporation, and installed CSK CEO Isao Okawa as chairman.

-Hoping to better compete with Nintendo, Sega released another console, the Sega Mark III, in Japan in 1985.
-The Mark III was a redesigned version of the SG-1000.
-It was engineered by the same team, including Hideki Sato and Masami Ishikawa, who had worked on the II and later led development of the Sega Genesis.
-According to Sato, the console was designed because of the limitations of the TMS9918 graphics chip in the SG-1000 and II, which did not have the power for the kinds of games Sega wanted to make.
+On July 31, 1984, Sega released the SG-1000 II, a revised version of the SG-1000 with several hardware alterations, including detachable controllers.
+Hoping to better compete with Nintendo, Sega released the Mark III, another revision of the SG-1000, in Japan on October 20, 1985 at ¥15,000.
+The Mark III was engineered by the same team as the SG-1000, including Hideki Sato and Masami Ishikawa, who had worked on the SG-1000 II and later led development of the Mega Drive.
+According to Sato, the console was redesigned because of the limitations of the Texas Instruments TMS9918A graphics chip in the SG-1000, which did not have the power for the kinds of games Sega wanted to make.
 The Mark III's chip was designed in-house, based around the unit in Sega's System 2 arcade system board.

-The Sega Mark III was released in Japan in October 1985 at a price of ¥15,000.
 Though its hardware was more powerful than the Famicom, the Mark III was not successful on launch.
 Problems arose from Nintendo's licensing practices with third-party developers, whereby Nintendo required that games for the Famicom not be published on other consoles.
 Sega developed its own games and obtained the rights to port games from other developers, but they did not sell well.